 Never light a fire anywhere when there is a high fire risk.
 If in doubt, don’t take the risk.
 Wildfires are to be avoided at all times.

 If you are travelling with dogs, or other pets, make sure that their poo is collected in a bag and disposed of at the nearest waste bin.

 Please also be aware that a person in charge of a dog is guilty of an offence if their dog worries livestock.
 Worrying includes a dog attacking or chasing livestock.

 Our recreational activities often take us into remote areas for lengthy periods of time, so the issue of going to the toilet in the great outdoors does need to be considered.
 Rather than being a taboo subject, we all need to think about it, talk about it, plan for it and do the right thing.
 This ‘Where to “Go” in the Great Outdoors’ advice from Mountaineering Scotland is well worth reading.

-No one wants to see a stunning view spoiled by litter, but unfortunately we do see a rise in littering at busy times.
+No one wants to see a stunning view spoiled by litter, but unfortunately, we do see a rise in littering at busy times.
 As well as not looking good, it can also be harmful to people and wildlife.
-A lot of the Heart 200 route is in remote rural areas, so there aren’t bins everywhere, and where there are bins they may only be emptied once a fortnight.
-Bins do fill up fast, so if a bin is full don’t leave things beside or on top of it.
-This is littering and only encourages other people to do the same thing.
+A lot of the Heart 200 route is in remote rural areas, so you won’t find bins everywhere, and where there are bins, they may only be emptied once a fortnight.
+Bins do fill up fast, so if a bin is full don’t leave your rubbish beside or on top of it.
+This is littering and only encourages other people to copy your example.
 Don’t let litter breed litter!

-The best thing to do is carry a bag or container to take all your litter home with you.
+The best advice we can give is to carry a bag or container and take all your litter home with you.
 If you can bring it with you, you can take it away!
 Even better, pick up the odd piece of litter left by other people and leave the area tidier and more beautiful than it was when you arrived.